E-wave112/eshop/README.md

 $ pip install -r requirements.txt
 ```

-then you are good to modify any of the project or app's name !
+then you run migrations,create an admin superuser and you are good to modify any of the project or app's name !